Do you know how to store sweaters properly? We’re tackling your frequently asked questions regarding the best way to store sweaters.

 Shares

-Who else struggles with sweater storage?
-After a long and brutal winter, many people with average-sized closets toss their sweaters into storage even if the warm weather hasn’t caught up yet.
-If you’re one of these people, this storage guide might be extremely useful for you.
+There’s always a palpable excitement in the air once spring starts to near.
+The days are longer, temperatures are warmer, and far fewer layers are required to step outside.
+What’s less exciting is the seasonal closet swap.
+After a long and brutal winter, many people with average-sized closets are ready to toss their sweaters into storage even if the warm weather hasn’t caught up yet.
+If you’re one of these people, then this storage guide will be a lifesaver the next time spring rolls in.

-Before you start storing sweaters in the offseason, consider decluttering your closet.
-There’s no sense going through these extra steps to preserve sweaters in storage that you no longer wear!
-As a rule of thumb, get rid of any sweater that fits the following criteria:
+Before you start storing sweaters in the off-season, consider decluttering your closet.
+There’s no sense in storing sweaters if you no longer plan to wear them!
+As a rule of thumb, get rid of any sweater that falls under the following categories:

 • It no longer fits